From Appalachian State University Policy Manual

 4.8.3 Publications of University-affiliated groups may be distributed or sold at any open, exterior campus space, the use of which is not otherwise restricted or scheduled under this Policy, without registration or advance approval.

-4.8.6 Distribution of printed material, other than material distributed pursuant to sections 4.8.2 and 4.8.3, above, is subject to the procedures set out below.
+4.8.5 Distribution of printed material, other than material distributed pursuant to sections 4.8.2 and 4.8.3, above, is subject to the procedures set out below.
 Approval to distribute printed materials on campus pursuant to these procedures shall be given for a specific period of time at specific location(s) and such written approval shall specify the means by which the information will be distributed.
+Any written materials distributed by a group or organization must include the name of the group or organization on the materials.

 4.9 Solicitation and Solicitors